EGI-Federation/documentation/content/en/internal/helpdesk/access-and-roles/_index.md

 **Note: Currently the roles are managed within GGUS; we are planning to move the roles management to EGI Check-in.**

+If users require a role with greater privileges than the default role, they should create a service request ticket for the TPM group, who will forward the ticket to the appropriate second-level group.
+Users who have advanced privileges already can submit their service requests regarding the helpdesk portal directly to "Second Level › Services › EGI Services and Service Components › Helpdesk (GGUS)" (start typing "ggus" in the group field for quick access).

 ### How to check your roles

-You can check your assigned role by following these steps (not available for users with the default role):
+You can check your assigned role by following these steps **(not available for users with the default role)**:

 1. Click on your User Logo in the lower left corner of the screen.
 2. Navigate to Profile and select Roles.